Harith al-Sudani: Last mission

 Due to al-Sudani's GPS driving patterns likely monitored by ISIS and on-site damages not matching the explosives amount put into suicide-cars, ISIS grew suspicious of him.
 Mosul's leadership dispatched him on a car bombing mission for December 31, 2016, as part of a wider and coordinated multi-city bombing.
-Unknown to him, ISIS bugged their white Kia pickup with a microphone and GPS.
+Unknown to him, ISIS bugged a white Kia Bongo truck with a microphone and GPS.
 When al-Sudani drove to his destination together with his explosive payload and started phone communication with the Falcons security team, ISIS secretly overheard the conversation, confirming al-Sudani's infiltration within their ranks.
 When al-Sudani drove off toward the agreed meeting point with the demining team, he received a call from ISIS operative, pointing out his claimed position and GPS weren't matching, which he explained by a driving error.
 At a closer point, eight agents swiftly dismantled the vehicle's bomb made of a detonator, 26 bags of C4 explosive, ammonium nitrate, and ball bearings.
 Replaced with the relevant fake bomb, the car headed to its target, outside of Al Bayda Cinema in Baghdad al Jadeeda, and exploded as expected.
 Around midnight, news outlet reported an explosion with no casualties.